Pomax/tex2utf/README.md

 ## Usage

-Place `tex2utf.pl` in a dir somewhere then invoke using perl as:
+Place `tex2utf.pl` in a dir somewhere, then invoke it using perl as:

 ```
 > perl path/to/tex2utf.pl inputfile.tex